Karnataka steps up security for foreign tourists

 The state has decided to set up a police station each for

-every 30 kms stretch on its 360 km coastline to maintain
+every 30 km stretch on its 360 km coastline to maintain

 vigilance and the expenditure was being borne by the Centre,

-Six such police stations would be established soon and
+Six such police stations will be established soon and the

 The state had already raised a 300-member strong commando